nivertech/atsd-use-cases/UKAviation/README.md

 ### Action Items
 ----------------

-Again, below are the steps to follow to install ATSD:
+Again, below are the steps to follow to install ATSD and create figures for CAA metrics:

 1. [Install the database](https://github.com/axibase/atsd-docs/tree/master/installation#installation) on a virtual machine or in a Linux container.
 2. [Install Axibase Collector](https://github.com/axibase/axibase-collector-docs/blob/master/installation.md#axibase-collector-installation) and configure it to write data into your ATSD instance.
 3. Login into your ATSD account.
+4. Select your desired CAA metric and begin building your configuration!

-After installing ATSD, scroll though the list of CAA metrics and create and example and send it over to us.
+After installing ATSD and scroll though the list of CAA metrics, create your own example and send it over to us.

 If you require assistance in installing this software or have any questions, please feel free to [contact us](https://axibase.com/feedback/) and we would be happy to be of assistance!